keithjjones/visualize_logs/README.md

 Install Python v3.
 I like to use virtualenv with my Python installs.

+This program was written with Python 3 on a Mac and Windows 7.
+It should work with Python 2 and other OS's, but it has not been tested extensively.
+Please file an issue if you have problems running it somewhere.
+I use Windows less than I use a Mac, so your Windows mileage may vary.

 ## Graphviz

 Graphviz must be installed and available in your path (dot, neato, etc..)